 Here are tons of great Temecula hiking trails and areas to ride bikes in Murrieta and in Southern California.
 If you’re looking for the best hiking places in Temecula and the Murrieta here is a list we have enjoyed with kids and without.
 From hard to easy trails they are all great with fantastic views.

 There are many Temecula hiking trails, and some just outside the city that are fabulous too.
-Hiking is a great free activity you can do with your kids, and since we have so many great areas around here you don’t have to travel far to get some good use out of those hiking boots!
-I also have a great post on where to camp in the area too as well as a list of what to bring when hiking with your kids here. (originally published 1/17)
+Hiking is a great free activity you can do with your kids, and since we have so many great areas around here you don’t have to travel far to get some good use out of those hiking boots! (originally published 1/17)

 We have taken our children several times and they can’t get enough.
 Some locations have spots to camp as well so you could make a weekend or trip out of it too.
 Enjoy yourself when you’re hiking in Temecula!